 Learn how the Library's revenue is used for services you need.

-That Library's capital assets are a major investment by taxpayers.
+The Library's capital assets are a major investment by taxpayers.
 Read how they are accounted for and reported.

 The Library's investment goal is to provide the highest return to taxpayers with maximum security.